 Both the Kitten and GeekOS substrates on which Palacios can run currently include drivers for two simple network cards, the NE2000, and the RTL8139.
+Palacios also supports passthrough I/O for PCI devices, meaning we can make NICs directly accessible by guests.
 The Kitten substrate is acquiring an ever increasing set of drivers for specialized network systems.
 A lightweight networking stack is included so that TCP/IP networking is possible from within the host OS kernel and in Palacios.